What is the Dustin Redd Playground?

 Is City Loop a playground?

-No. City Loop is intended to become “one of Denver’s most vibrant civic spaces” with kiosks, food trucks, comfort stations, water features, and more.
+No. City Loop is intended to become “one of Denver’s most vibrant civic will provide you with spaces” with kiosks, food trucks, comfort stations, water features, and more.

 What is a playground?